-If you are not satisfied with all the steps taken by An Post, or another authorised postal service provider, to resolve your complaint, or with the results of their independent assessment of your complaint, you can ask ComReg to help resolve your dispute.
-These are known as Section 43(3) dispute resolution powers.
+If you are not satisfied with the steps taken by your postal service provider to resolve your complaint, or with the results of the Customer Advocate’s assessment of your complaint, you can ask ComReg to help resolve your postal dispute.

 When submitting an application to ComReg for Dispute Resolution, it is important to present the information in a clear and comprehensive way.